 The bill could also be hampered by legislation Congressional Republicans are said to be working on preventing state enforcement of bills like Vermont’s.

 According to The Burlington Free Press, Vermont is the third state, behind Maine and Connecticut, to pass labeling of foods containing genetically modified organisms, but their laws don’t take effect until other states follow.

-Those who support GM foods, like the Biotechnology Industry Organization, say that the modified food is both safe and better for the environment, but critics contend that such food is actually less healthy and isn't as good for the land as backers want us to believe.
+Those who support GMO foods, like the Biotechnology Industry Organization, say that the modified food is both safe and better for the environment, but critics contend that such food is actually less healthy and isn’t as good for the land as backers want us to believe.